Tuition and Fees

 during the week (usually on Wednesdays), typically begin in September

 and continue until the class is filled.
-All applicants selected for an
+Previous trends have shown that

-interview will receive an invitation, via email, at least three to four
+for an interview will receive an invitation, via email, at least three

-weeks prior to their interview day.
-The program does not grant acceptance
+to four weeks prior to their interview day.
+The program does not grant

-without an on-campus interview and travel expenses are the applicant's
+acceptance without an on-campus interview and travel expenses are the

-responsibility.
-Interview format is provided to the applicants who are
+applicant’s responsibility.
+Interview format is provided to the

 How competitive is the program?